umutcalikyilmaz/STILO/README.md

 - `GASolver` (Genetic Algorithm Solver)
 - `SASolver` (Simulated Annealing Solver)

-Each of them are derived from the base class Solver, and each have the functions to solve a given problem instance using the given solver configurations.
-The SolverInput class is used as a template whose instances are used as the input to use the solve function of all solvers.
-The C++ code below explains the steps to use each solver, explaining the types of the configuration parameters.
-The purpose of each configuration parameter and how it affects the solution process is explained in detail in the referenced paper, and is omitted here.
+Each solver is derived from the base `Solver` class and provides a `solve()` member function for solving a given problem instance under a specified configuration.
+Solver inputs are standardized through the `SolverInput` class.
+The examples below demonstrate how to configure and use each solver.
+The purpose and behavior of the individual configuration parameters are described in detail in the referenced paper.

 ```c++
 STILO::ACOSolver acoSolver;